mehulagg/gitlab/doc/operations/oncall_schedule_management/index.md

 > [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/4544) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.10.

 Most businesses are becoming tech companies where they have a software service that they provide to their customers.
 Software services do not get "turned off" at the end of the business day - customers expect 24/7 reliable availability.
-When things go wrong, you need a a team (or multiple!) that can quickly and effectively respond to service outages.
+When things go wrong, you need a team (or multiple!) that can quickly and effectively respond to service outages.

 If you have at least Maintainer [permissions](../../user/permissions.md), to create an schedule, you have one option to do this manually.